-Doctoral Degree: Regent University, Clinical Psychology Dr. Felix completed her doctoral internship at Momentous Institute July 2021 and is excited to continue her journey with Momentous as an early career psychologist.
-Dr. Felix will complete licensure requirements in the summer of 2023.
+Doctoral Degree: Regent University, Clinical Psychology

+Dr. Felix completed her doctoral internship at Momentous Institute July 2021 and is excited to continue her journey with Momentous as an early career psychologist.
 As a member of the Psychology Training Committee, she will provide therapy and assessment supervision to trainees in addition to her clinical caseload of children and adults.
 Additionally, Dr. Felix utilizes her former experience as a special educator in her role as one of the school liaisons for the Mental Health Services Team.
 Prior to joining Momentous Institute, she worked in a variety of settings including the public school system, prison system, child advocacy centers and community mental health agencies.
 Dr. Felix is motivated by her passion to empower communities and equip clients and their families with tools to thrive in a world that was not designed for them.
 Her clinical interests include racial equity and decreasing mental health stigma in underserved populations, navigating various systems (family, education, judicial etc.), complex trauma, navigating differences (physical, learning, emotional, autism, etc.), and immigrant families.
 In her free time, Dr. Felix considers herself a creative and lover of the arts.
 She also enjoys plants, traveling, reading, spending time with friends and family, and being outdoors.